Healthcare in Qatar: Traditional medicine

+First modern hospital and Al Rumailah Hospital

 In 1943, Sheikh Abdullah bin Jassim opted to establish the country's first hospital in order to provide treatment for his son, Hamad bin Abdullah.
 Prior to this, Qatari residents had to travel abroad in order to receive treatment for more severe illnesses, most typically going to the American Mission hospitals in Kuwait, Oman, or Bahrain, or to Iran.
 Because of Abdullah bin Jassim's lack of resources, he sought help from the British political resident in Qatar.
 The representative rejected his proposal, and he turned to the American Mission, who agreed to help fund and construct a hospital.
 The hospital opened in 1947 with a 12-bed capacity and was staffed by a single doctor from the American Mission, who was rotated on a recurrent basis.
 By 1948, it was visited by approximately 75 out-patients per day.
 The American Mission ceased sending staff members to the hospital in the late 1940s or early 1950s, and as a result, the government assumed full responsibility for its operation.

 Al Rumailah Hospital, the first government hospital in the country, was founded in 1957.
 Plans for its establishment were drawn up in the early 1950s and the patent for its design was awarded by the Royal Institute of British Architects to two British architects in 1952.
+The hospital subsequently had multiple renovations, and is still open.

+Hamad Medical Corporation

-The development of social services, including health care, accelerated after the accession in 1972 of Khalifa bin Hamad, who dramatically altered the allocation of oil revenues.
+Development in healthcare was expedited accelerated after the accession in 1972 of Khalifa bin Hamad, who dramatically altered the allocation of oil revenues.
 This included transferring the ruler's 25 percent of oil revenues to the state budget.
 However, the health budget soon suffered because of the downturns in oil revenues.
 In 1986, for example, there were cuts of 10 percent in clinic staff.